jamesknelson/vouch.chat/README.md

 Building an ad-free internet
 ----------------------------

 Vouch's mission is to move the world towards an ad-free internet, and the vouch.chat social network is just one small part of that.
-To get to our goal, there're thousands of other services which will need to be built, and business cases which will need to be closed.
-We can't do this all on our own.
-But what we *can* do, is give *you* the support that you need to build your own member-supported service -- and hopefully help you make some serious bacon on the side.
+To get to our goal, there're thousands of other member supported services which need to be built, and business cases that need to be closed.
+We can't do this all on our own, but what we *can* do is to give *you* the support that you need to build your own member-supported service -- and hopefully help you make some serious bacon on the side.

 That's why we're releasing the Vouch source code -- it's a foundation for you to build on.
 It has everything you need to spin up an app that can accept real payments, with a simple serverless architecture that's built on: